obviateio/okta-node/README.md

 This document will refer to itself as "this API" and the Okta API as simply, "Okta".

 # Usage
-To get started, you MUST obtain an API key from Okta's Support Team.
+To get started, you MUST obtain an API key from your Okta's Support Team.
-You will also need to familiarize yourself with how Okta responds to programmatic requests.
-You can do so [here](http://developer.okta.com/docs/getting_started/design_principles.html).
+Or if you have access to the admin panel of your Okta.
+Follow [these](http://developer.okta.com/docs/getting_started/getting_a_token.html) instructions.

 This API is for Okta API version 1.

 ```node